yardinternet/brave-frontend-kit/README.md

 ### `A11yFacetWP`

-Enhances A11yFacetWP search pages.
+Enhances FacetWP search pages.
 Adds scroll to top, aria labels, focus change on pager, hides label on filter and reset filters if no filters selected.

 #### Usage